pelocpp/cpp_case_studies/MarkDown/Kettenrechnen/Kettenrechnen.md

 070:
 071:     // last argument should be a operand
 072:     if (m_expectedOperator == false) {
-073:         throw std::runtime_error("Wrong Syntax in expression: Expected Arithmetic Operator");
+073:         throw std::runtime_error("Wrong Syntax: Expected Arithmetic Operator");
 074:     }
 075: }
 076: